 Hang on, you might say, if refining plant matter gives us the same fuel as we are already using, then why is it better for the environment?
 Surely biofuels release the same amount of CO2 as fossil fuels?
 This is indeed true.
 The difference is that the CO2 in living plants has only recently been absorbed from the air by the plant and is simply being released again.
 As the grass grows, it sequesters CO2 from the air.
 When it burns, that recently absorbed CO2 returns to the atmosphere to be trapped by the next batch of grassoline.
 Because of this, biofuels are said to be ‘carbon neutral’.
 With fossil fuels, the CO2 has been absent from the environment for a very long time, trapped underground.
 By burning it, we are releasing extra CO2 rather than what was already there.

 A major obstacle to biofuel efficiency growth is that governments and companies are not willing to invest heavily in something that may not yield solid results for years to come.
 This is simply short-sightedness.
 The science will continue to improve.
 Lack of investment only slows down the process.
 The people who invest heavily now will surely see a huge return in a matter of years.
-The investment situation poses a classic catch-22.
-Companies are not investing heavily in biofuels because it will take so long for the investment to pay off.
-The thing is, if companies were to invest more heavily in biofuels, the technologies would improve faster and investors would see a quicker return.
 Another well-known obstacle in the way of all renewable energies is the huge sums of money tied up in the fossil fuel industry.
 The industry is worth about 7 trillion USD globally.
 No wonder, then, that lobby groups are able so easily to sway policy-makers.

 Whales are notoriously vocal animals.
 Indeed, the catalyst for the ‘Save the Whales’ campaign of the 1970s can be said to be the release of the album ‘Songs of the Humpback Whale’ recorded by bio-acoustician Roger Payne.
 This was the first time that the public was able to hear and appreciate the astonishing variety and beauty of the Humpback’s songs.
 This love affair with the whales came in the nick of time, since the humpback population had at that time fallen to a historic low.
 It is estimated that by the late 1960s, over 90% of humpbacks had been wiped out by human activity.